 top of page

-The El Al stream has two waterfalls that are deservedly very popular - the Black Waterfall close the moshav Avnei Eitan and the White Waterfall close to Kibbutz Eliad.
-A circular hike to both waterfalls starting from Avnei Eitan is recommended, taking the tayelet/paved bike-pedestrian path beginning close to Kibbutz Eliad back to your starting point.
-The details for this are provided in the hiking instructions.
-Alternatively, if you have 2 cars, leave your second car in the parking lot by Kibbutz Eliad.
-You can also hike to the Black Waterfall and then the White Waterfall from Avnei Eitan and return along the same route.
-If you want to considerably shorten your hiking, start from the parking lot by Avnei Eitan and walk to the Black Waterfall and back (about 30 minutes each way), or hike from the parking lot by Kibbutz Eliad to the White Waterfall and back (about an hour each way).
+The El Al stream has two waterfalls that are deservedly very popular - the Black Waterfall close the moshav Avnei Eitan and the White Waterfall closer to Kibbutz Eliad.
+A circular hike is described that starts from Avnei Eitan, includes both waterfalls, and returns via a tayelet/paved bike-pedestrian path that begins close to Kibbutz Eliad.
+There are also shorter alternatives.
+If you have 2 cars, leave your second car in the parking lot by Kibbutz Eliad.
+You can also hike to both waterfalls from Avnei Eitan and return along the same route.
+To considerably shorten your hiking, start from the parking lot by Avnei Eitan and walk to the Black Waterfall and back (about 30 minutes each way) and/or hike from the parking lot by Kibbutz Eliad to the White Waterfall and back (about an hour each way).

 Black Waterfall.jpeg